-Painting a stucco home starts with proper preparation.
-Then you repair damages, clean the walls, prime, and paint.
-You’ll want to know the best paint to use.
+Painting a stucco home starts with preparation.
+Then repair damages, clean, prime, and paint.
+You’ll want to know the best paint to use too.

 Find out all 7 steps and the best paint to use below-

 Rob looks over to make sure he’s paying attention.
 “This is a client’s house now, not a practice wall, so we need to be extra attentive.”
 Timmy nods.